qupath/qupath/TECHNICAL_NOTES.md

 * QuPath is currently developed using [eclipse](https://www.eclipse.org)
   * See instructions at https://qupath.readthedocs.io/en/stable/docs/reference/building.html#running-from-an-ide
-  * While it may be tempting to use another IDE (e.g. IntelliJ), I've found it very difficult to set this up smoothly... once we've embraced the [Java Platform Module System may help](#modularity) this will hopefully improve
+  * While it may be tempting to use another IDE (e.g. IntelliJ), I've found it very difficult to set this up smoothly... once we've embraced the [Java Platform Module System](#modularity) this will hopefully improve

 ### Testing